 The path of blessing also includes giving tithes to the Levites, who were dependent on the people for their livelihood:

 “You shall not forsake the Levite who is within your gates, for he has no part nor inheritance with you.”
 (Deuteronomy 14:27)

 As well, generosity toward the poor is important.

 Prosperity and financial blessing is not simply the result of working hard.
-It is also not owed to us because we are a Believer.
+Neither is it owed to us because we are Believers.
 It is dependent upon exercising the spiritual principles of sowing and reaping.
 As we give, it will be given back to us (Luke 6:38).
 God will bless us as we sow generous seeds in giving to the poor and to God’s faithful servants.